ParasSolanki/MODUSversus-project/README.md

   2.)
 Install XAMPP app in your device.

 Steps:
   1.)
-First install XAMPP in your device.
+First install XAMPP in your device. <br>
   2.)
-Open XAMPP appliation and start Apache and MYSQL.
+Open XAMPP appliation and start Apache and MYSQL. <br>
   3.)
-Now, go to your C drive open xampp folder.
+Now, go to your C drive open xampp folder. <br>
   4.)
-You can see there is one folder called htdocs open that folder and unzip this file.
+You can see there is one folder called htdocs open that folder and unzip this file. <br>
   5.)
-Now, open your browser and type localhost.
+Now, open your browser and type localhost. <br>
   6.)
-You will see this folder click on the folder named MODUSversus.
+You will see this folder click on the folder named MODUSversus. <br>